Tuesday, 22 March 2016

 1. What genre do you think the digipak is aimed at? -Indie/rock

 2. What do you like about it? -The lyrics on the inside panels, front cover and 2nd inside panel are the most effective.
-3. Does it look professional? -yes.
-4. What could be improved? - The inside 1st panel doesn't fit with the rest and the line across same face.

 This feedback for the magazine advert and digipak was very helpful as I had individual female criticism (the than ourselves) which was very important as their opinions helped me to pick out aspects that could be developed on which I didn't notice my self for example the colour scheme on the digipak was consistent for 3 of the panels but the 3rd panel didn't fit with the pattern.
 Also the fact that people correctly guessed the genre of the band from my graphics gave me confidence in my work.